Azure-Samples/azure-search-multiple-regions/README.md

 Use `.\scripts\redeploy-functions.ps1` instead of the full `.\deploy.ps1` when:

 - You edited function code in the `functions/` directory (for example, `SearchApi/run.csx`, `HealthCheck/run.csx`, or `CosmosDbTrigger/run.csx`) and want to push those changes without re-running the full infrastructure deployment
-- The full `.\deploy.ps1` completed successfully but the function code deployment step failed or timed out
+- The full `.\deploy.ps1` completed successfully, but the function code deployment step failed or timed out
 - You want faster iteration cycles when only code has changed (not infrastructure)

 ```powershell